sjtushaox3/sjtushaox3.github.io/_pages/publications.md

 * Authors: **Y. Shao** and M. Qiu
-* Venue: 2026 IEEE International Symposium on Information Theory (ISIT) (accepted)
+* Venue: 2026 IEEE International Symposium on Information Theory (ISIT) (accepted) It is the flagship conference of the IEEE Information Theory Society.
 * Date: 2026-03-28
 * Link: [arXiv](http://arxiv.org/abs/2604.04092) (extended version)